Last updated: August 14, 2020

 What happens when you cancel?

-We’ll permanently delete your account data within 30 days from our servers and logs, and within 60 days from our backups.
-Retrieving data for a single account from a backup isn’t possible, so if you change your mind you’ll need to do it within the first 30 days.
+We’ll permanently delete your account data 30 days after cancellation from our servers and logs, and within 60 days from our backups.
+Retrieving data for a single account from a backup isn’t possible, so if you change your mind you’ll need to do it within the first 30 days after cancellation.
 Data can’t be recovered once it has been permanently deleted.

 We won’t bill you again once you cancel.
 We don’t automatically prorate any unused time you may have left but if you haven’t used your account in months or just started a new billing cycle, contact us for a fair refund.
 We’ll treat you right.